Saginaw, Michigan: Television stations

 Saginaw is part of Nielsen's Flint-Saginaw-Bay City-Midland Designated Market Area which is the 66th largest market in the United States for Television Viewers.
 Saginaw is the home of CBS affiliate WNEM which maintains its studios and offices inside the city though its license is for Bay City, MI.
 ABC affiliate WJRT maintains its offices and newsrooms in Saginaw while its studios are in its community of license, Flint.
-Only NBC affiliate WEYI and Christian station WAQP have the City of Saginaw as their city of record but both maintain their facilities outside of the city.
+Only WEYI (a former NBC affiliate that is now affiliated with Roar) and Christian station WAQP have the City of Saginaw as their city of record but both maintain their facilities outside of the city.
 Charter Communications operates a cable television network servicing the City of Saginaw under a franchise agreement.